Partners in Sustainability

 As part of our long-term commitment to building a sustainable future, ReVision Energy is part of Maine Audubon’s Corporate Partnership program.

 We are proud to support Audubon’s dynamic education programs for all ages and their science based approach to conserve Maine’s natural resources.

+With that said, ReVision Energy’s Co-Founder, Phil Coupe serves as the Corporate Partners Chair and is working with Maine Audubon to bring solar energy demonstration projects to the Gilsland Farm visitors’ center and state headquarters in Falmouth.
 Audubon has additional locations in Holden, Scarborough, Bremen, Elliotsville and Rockland.
 The organization offers a wide array of programs each year for children and adults.

 ReVision Energy has recently become a member of The Green Alliance, a Portsmouth based nonprofit unifying green businesses all along Maine and New Hampshire’s seacoast region.

 The Green Alliance works to promote sustainable businesses, raising their company profile through collaboration, consumer education, and through shared business strategy.
 Green Alliance members, by purchasing a “Green Card,” are eligible for discounts and incentives at dozens of businesses throughout Seacoast New Hampshire.

 As part of the process of becoming a Green Alliance member, businesses are subjected to a multi-point evaluation which results in a Green “Report Card.”
 ReVision scored a “blossom,” with a 9.18 out of 10 rating.

 The Environmental & Energy Technology Council of Maine (E2Tech) seeks to build and expand the State’s environmental, energy, and clean technology sectors.
 E2Tech acts as a catalyst to stimulate growth in this sector by facilitating networking, serving as a clearinghouse for objective information, and leading efforts to promote the sector.